dseyit/Graphxyz/README.md

 I am planning to publish demo videos <a href= 'https://www.youtube.com/channel/UCnIIN0N92-SQEIZNQeXrzJw'> here </a>.

+Intro video can be found in this link.
+I highly suggest watching this video in order to getting started with the software.

 Documentation is also under construction.
 You are welcome to try without any guidance until then.

 ![Scatter](/../main/screenshots/main.png)